ngli-me/ia_knn/README.md

 This indicates to me that each Central Fill Facility should have a price for all 3 medications.
 I had assumed prior that each one could only hold one medication.
 Modified the code for this behavior.

+If the input is out of bounds, the program should prompt the user for another value.

 # Initial Thoughts